The best unofficial prep for the ACT.

 What are the costs?

-Registration for the ACT test typically takes place online and costs $68 (no-writing option), which includes a report for you, your high school, and up to four colleges.
-You will be entering codes for each of these schools when you register.
-The ACT Plus Writing costs $93.
-As of the 2021-22 school year there is no longer an option to retake individual sections.
-There are also late, change, and non-refundable fees so it’s best to double check your test date and location before you register.
+Registration for the ACT typically takes place online and costs $65 (for the standard Reading, Math, and English sections), which includes a report for you, your high school, and up to four colleges.
+You will enter codes for each of these schools when you register.
+To include the Science section, add $4, and to include the Writing section, add $25.
+There are also late, change, and non-refundable fees, so it’s best to double check your test date and location before you register.

 What should I bring?

-• You may bring a four-function, scientific or graphing calculator to the testing room for your own use—but only for the Math section of the test.
+You may bring a four-function, scientific or graphing calculator to the testing room for your own use, but only for the Math section of the test.
 Sharing calculators is not allowed.
-Some calculators are prohibited.
+Some types of calculators are prohibited.

-• Bringing a watch or timer, without an alarm is also recommended, so you can keep track of time.
+Bringing a watch or timer (without an alarm) is also recommended, so you can keep track of your time.

 How is it scored?

-Your ACT test score can range between 1 and 36 in each of the four mandatory testing areas.
-These four scores are averaged together for a composite ACT test score.
-When people ask you for your ACT test results, they are usually referring to this composite amount and the national average is about 21.
+Your ACT score will fall within a point range between 1 and 36 for each of the three mandatory testing areas.
+These three scores are averaged together for a composite ACT score.
+When people ask you for your ACT results, they are usually referring to this composite amount, with the national average being about 21.

-If you choose to take the optional writing test, you will be given an essay prompt with 40 minutes to compose your essay response.
-This score appears as a writing test subscore of between 2 and 12.
-The ACT test, like the latest version of the SAT exam, imposes no penalty for guessing.
+If you choose to complete the optional Writing section, you will be given an essay prompt with 40 minutes to compose your essay response.
+This score appears as a Writing test subscore of between 2 and 12.
+The ACT imposes no penalty for guessing.

-Your ACT test score report will contain a number of other informative scores.
-There are figures that tell how many correct answers the student got out of the highest number possible.
-Also, your subscores on each test will be placed on a number line that contains a bar labeled ACT Readiness Range.
+Your ACT score report will contain a number of other informative scores.
+There are figures that indicate how many correct answers you got out of the highest number possible.
+Also, your subscores on each section of the test will be placed on a number line that contains a bar labeled ACT Readiness Range.
 This way, you will be able to tell where your subscore falls in terms of scores that show readiness for college-level study.

-Also included in the score report is an estimated STEM (Science, Technology, Engineering, and Math) benchmark rating.
-This is shown to help students plan college and career paths.
-This benchmark is a result of your combined scores on the Math and Science portions of the ACT test.
+Also included in the score report is an estimated STEM (science, technology, engineering, and math) benchmark rating.
+This benchmark is a result of your combined scores on the Math and Science sections of the ACT.
+It is shown to help students plan their college and career paths.

-Even more career-planning information is given to the student in the report by the way of Career Connector summaries and Interest-Major Fit data.
-These scores are established through student responses given during registration about interests and experience.
+Even more career-planning information is given to test-takers in the report by the way of Career Connector summaries and Interest-Major Fit data.
+These scores are established through student responses given during registration about their interests and experience.

 Here’s an example that shows how superscores work: